 -

-Local Taxis: Look for official taxis (red with meters in Mexico City, green in Guadalajara) to avoid scams.
-Agree on a price before getting in if the meter isn’t working.
+Local Taxis: Look for official regulated taxis (red with meters in Mexico City, green in Guadalajara) to avoid tourist scams.
+Agree on a fixed fare before boarding if the taxi meter is non-functional.

 🚗 Rental Car Tips for Mexico World Cup Travel (Groups & Explorers)